conda-forge/blog/_sources/posts/2021-02-02-Outreachy.rst.txt

 Steps for applicants to conda-forge:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| Confirm your eligibility on the outreachy site
+| Confirm your eligibility on the Outreachy site
 | Look at the Conda-forge projects available on the Outreachy site,
 consider your options, and if you have questions, communicate with the
 project mentors.